Filament collapse: a two phase process: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the detailed comments improving the quality of the paper.
 This research was supported by the Excellence Cluster ORIGINS which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311.
 We thank the CAST group for helpful discussion and comments.